tobiasbriones/blog/philosophy/experience/i-just-turned-the-lights-off-put-my-headphones-on-and-read-this-crazy-paper-about-swe-commandments-2022-10-15/index.md

 matter) but not published yet, and this entry is quite fast and easy to build.

-I was going to publish this as a short post to LinkedIn, but I was kind of afraid the public could've /*stolen/* some of my ideas, and I haven't even bought the super premium "math.software" name 🤣, so the blog is the healthy place to post important information instead, and I avoid giving LinkedIn my content.
+I was going to publish this as a short post to LinkedIn, but I was kind of afraid the public could've \*stolen\* some of my ideas, and I haven't even bought the super premium "math.software" name 🤣, so the blog is the healthy place to post important information instead, and I avoid giving LinkedIn my content.
 I think posting to centralized social media is a way of the "poor man's